carvallegro/REST-test/README.md

 ## __problems for now__ :
 can't make pytest pass in CLI because of a import error. pytest command is : `py.test test/ --doctest-modules -v --cov application --cov-report term-missing`
-Httmock is in the reqquirements and has been imported by PyCharm.
+~~Httmock is in the requirements and has been imported by PyCharm.~~ Corrected.
+Solution was to pip install the requirements.
+New problem is that the tested code isn't found by pytest.
 Tests are running smoothly when launched by the EDI too...

 Result is :
 ```